Short Project Options for March

 Read, in Albanese,

-Jewish Religion and Peoplehood. pp. 49 - 71
+Chapter 2, Israel in a Promised Land: Jewish Religion and Peoplehood. pp. 49 - 71 |

 We return for a second, and deeper, look at elements of the Jewish tradition.
 It is important to understand the continual evolution of Jewish thought commencing in Biblical times, though it is not necessary in this course to mark every step along the way.
 Do understand, however, the distinction between polytheism, henotheism, and monotheism, that last of which is a Jewish contribution to theological thought which shaped the formation of both Christianity and Islam.